AOSC-Archive/aosc-wiki/developers/retro/aosc-os-retro-rationale.md

 Why Bother?
 =====

-*Just for fun.* — Linux Benedict Torvalds
+*Just for fun.* — Linus Benedict Torvalds

 One major pasttime shared by many of our community members and developers is playing with retro computer hardware and devices.
 We love them for their simplicity and cool features gradually lost with technical advancements.
 Do you like waking up to the noise of a seeking floppy disk drive?